cert-manager/google-cas-issuer/README.md

 for cert-manager that issues certificates using [Google Cloud Certificate Authority Service (CAS)](https://cloud.google.com/certificate-authority-service/), using managed private CAs to issue certificates.

+> [!IMPORTANT]
+> Starting from version v0.9.0, the docker image for the Google CAS Issuer controller is tagged with a v-prefix (v0.9.0 instead of 0.9.0).
+The helm chart for v0.9.0 will also refer to this image tag.
+Make sure to update your image replication rules if necessary.

 ## Getting started

 ### Prerequisites